d-dragon/auth-server/README.md

     - Sign In with the new password.

 # TODO
-- Support all flows of OAuth 2.0.
-- Modify token claims.
+- Modifiable token claims.
-- User Role.
+- User Roles.
 - Access Control.